Online Learning: A Modern Introduction Using Convex Optimization: Application: Online Convex Optimization with Gradual Variations

 Note that if the losses are all the same, the regret becomes a constant!
-This is not surprising, because the prediction of the next loss is a linear approximation of the previous loss.
-Indeed, looking back at the proof, the key idea is to use the smoothness to argue that, if even the past subgradient was taken in a different point than the current one, it is still a good prediction of the current subgradient.
+This is not surprising because the prediction of the next loss is a linear approximation of the previous loss.
+Indeed, looking back at the proof, the key idea is to use the smoothness to argue that, even if the past subgradient was taken in a different point than the current one, it is still a good prediction of the current subgradient.

 \begin{remark} Note that the assumption of smoothness is necessary.
-Indeed, passing always the same function and using online-to-batch conversion, would result in a convergence rate of $O(1/T)$ for a Lipschitz function, that is impossible. \end{remark}
+Indeed, always passing the same function and using the online-to-batch conversion would result in a convergence rate of $\mathcal{O}(1/T)$ for a Lipschitz function, which is impossible by the lower bound in offline convex optimization. \end{remark}